mMeiju/relevantcache/README.md

 [key]: ![relevant cache keys as comma contanetion data]@[split keys (currently no use)]@[cache data...]
 ```

-The first character of `!` indicats (record has a metadata), and following, relevant cache keys, and split keys can be seen with delimiter `@`.
+The first character of `!` indicates (record has a metadata), and following, relevant cache keys, and split keys can be seen with delimiter `@`.

 ### GET